Kiinzu/Casino-Heist/Documentation/HTTP_deployment.md

 ## HTTP Deployment (Local Usage)
 If you prefer not to deploy with HTTPS but still want to experience playing Casino Heist with its UI, you can deploy the website locally and fetch Challenge information and all other data from our official API.

-For a limited time, you can have the Casino Heist Website running in your local and fetch the data from our running Website at `casinoheist.xyz/api`, here is how you can deploy your local Casino Heist Website
+For a limited time, you can have the Casino Heist website running in your local and fetch the data from our running website at `casinoheist.xyz/api`.Here is how you can deploy your local Casino Heist website

-1. On your local computer, git clone this repository
+1. On your local computer, git clone this repository.

 ```bash
 https://github.com/Kiinzu/Casino-Heist.git